robertvdboorn/Localised-Uniform-Conf/README.md

 # UniformConf Next.js Starter

-This is a [Next.js](https://nextjs.org/) application with enhancers for multiple CMS system.
+This is a [Next.js](https://nextjs.org/) application with enhancers for multiple CMS systems.

 ## Getting Started